Casual-UI/.github/profile/README.md

 ## Introduction

-A components lib for React17, Vue3, Svelte3
+A components lib for Vue3+ and Svelte3+

 ## Online Demos & Docs